 I Did a Lot on My Own Before Hiring a Personal Trainer

 I lost my first 20 pounds 100% on my own.
 This was a commitment to myself, and I worked so hard every day.
 I was determined to stay true to this promise I had made.
 And, I knew I could become a healthier, happier version of myself.

 After I had lost that first 20 pounds, I knew I wasn’t done.
 There was still so much to learn.

 That is when I finally got the courage to make the call.

 Steve is a highly respected personal trainer in my area.
 Several of my friends and family members highly recommended him.
-I’d had his number saved to my phone for a few months at this point, but I just couldn’t muster the courage to call him.
+I’d had his number saved to my phone for a few months at this point while I was considering hiring a personal trainer, but I just couldn’t muster the courage to call him.

 I had no idea what to expect, and I was already working so hard.
 I wasn’t sure I would be willing to put forth the extra effort he would expect of me.

 And Steve set up an appointment with me for the very next afternoon!!

 Past Experiences Said I Should Be Scared

 At this point, I was absolutely terrified.
 I knew that this was an important step in my journey.
 But let’s be honest, the idea of working with a personal trainer still scared the crap out of me.